Personal Savings Account from American Express Bank, FSB

 Checks Deposited by Mail.
 If we receive a check deposit you have mailed (or sent by other carrier) at our address in Salt Lake City, Utah before 3:00 PM Eastern Time on a business day, we will consider that to be the day of your deposit.
 If we receive the check after 3:00 PM Eastern Time or on a day that is not a business day, we generally will consider the deposit received on the next business day.

 Wire Transfers.
 If we receive an inbound wire transfer before 6:00 PM Eastern Time on a business day, we will consider that to be the day of your deposit.
 We must receive an outbound wire transfer request by 2:00 PM Eastern Time on a business day for the request to be eligible for processing on that business day.
+Delays in verification of external account ownership may impact processing time.
 Subject to our discretion, outbound wire transfer requests may be made by telephone or in writing; outbound wire requests received in writing will generally be processed on the business day after the written request is received.

 Online Transfer Requests.
 Online requests to transfer funds to or from your account(s) via ACH must be received by us by 7:00 PM Eastern Time on a business day to be processed on that business day.
 Online transfer requests received by us after 7:00 PM Eastern Time or on a day that is not a business day generally will be processed on the next business day.